- Ishan Wijewardana

 Q-Bio is accepting a waitlist for a āGemini Scanā which includes a similar repertoire of tests as Neko Health

 At itās core, large healthcare providers like Bluecrest Wellness, Bupa, Randox Health (and many others) also offer comprehensive check-ups.
-But they do it in a slightly less āfuturisticā manner
+But they do it in a slightly less āfuturisticā way

 Also bear in mind, in the UK, the NHS offers a FREE health check for every person over 40 which includes an examination and blood test (so, minus the āscanā)